-5) Science courses have been completed within two years prior to application.
+5) Science and Math courses have been completed within two years prior to acceptance.

 1) Students must maintain a GPA of 2.0 or better.
 A "C" must be achieved in each course in order to progress to the next semester of the nursing program.
-In all nursing courses and ALHS 1020, students must attain a 75% unit test average.
-ALHS 1020 requires an 85% score on the drug calculation exam;
+In all nursing courses and PNSG 2010, students must attain a 75% unit test average.
+PNSG 2010 requires an 85% score on the drug calculation exam;